-A study of the effects of prehabilitation on physical and cognitive recovery in surgery patients.
+A study of the effects of brain training and physical exercise on recovery after major surgery.

 An ongoing observational study of the association between activity and physical and cognitive function in ICU survivors.